 - Parental Consent Letter for Children to Travel Abroad

 - Ontario Registrant Identification Number (RIN)

 - Statutory Declaration as part of Application to change an adult or a child's name

 - An Affidavit to register a vehicle with no ownership

 - Statutory Declaration of progress payment by contractor or subcontractor

 - And More...

 Please note all documents MUST be signed in the presence of the Notary Public.

-Now donating $1.00 from every Notary appointment to a selected charity each month.
+Now donating a portion of proceeds from every Notary appointment to a selected charity each month.

 This Months Charity is Lost Boys Hope Dog Rescue